-Royalty and celebrities look on as Harry and Meghan marry
+Just Married!
+Prince Harry and Meghan Markle declared husband and wife

 Confusion over his attendance marred the build-up to the wedding, which had been choreographed for months by royal aides, and his name still appears in the order of service.

-The service will be conducted by the Dean of Windsor with Justin Welby, Archbishop of Canterbury and spiritual head of the Anglican Church, overseeing the exchange of vows.
+The service was conducted by the Dean of Windsor with Justin Welby, Archbishop of Canterbury and spiritual head of the Anglican Church, overseeing the exchange of vows.

-A black U.S. Episcopalian bishop, Michael Bruce Curry, will give the wedding address, while Lady Jane Fellowes, Diana’s sister, will deliver the reading.
+A black U.S. Episcopalian bishop, Michael Bruce Curry, gave the wedding address, while Lady Jane Fellowes, Diana’s sister, delivered the reading.

 Prime Minister Theresa May, who along with other politicians was not invited to the wedding, sent good wishes to the couple, adding: “To all of those joining the national celebration with street parties and other events, have a wonderful day.”

-In departures from royal custom, Harry will wear a ring - a platinum band - while Markle will not vow to obey her husband.
-Her wedding ring is made from Welsh gold, given by the queen.

-In among traditional hymns, a choir will perform American soul singer Ben E. King’s 1960s hit “Stand by me”.
+In among traditional hymns, a choir performed American soul singer Ben E. King’s 1960s hit “Stand by me”.

 After the ceremony, the newlyweds are expected to greet some of the 1,200 members of the public invited into the castle grounds before starting a carriage procession through Windsor.